Mental Health Speaker For Schools Training Topics

 Spotting Students at Risk: The educator’s role in preventing suicide & self-harm behaviors

-Time: Usually an hour but anywhere from 45 minutes-90 minutes
+Time: Usually an hour but anywhere from 45 minutes- 3 hours

 - How to spot students/co-workers at risk and what to say/do

-- How to have difficult conversations with students
+- How to have difficult conversations with students, co-workers, loved ones

-- Case studies of simple shifts in teaching that promote wellness and learning
+- Case studies of simple shifts in teaching that promote wellness, and resilience

-- The single most important skill for working with young people
+- The single most important mental health skill students need to learn

 “Thanks to your training I was able to ask a student about suicide today.
 While I was nervous, it felt strangely empowering!”